← Back to all docs

 • Authorization nuances: Service codes, units, and dates must align with program and payer rules; over-utilization prevention and updates are critical

-• Strong enterprise security: SSO/MFA and role-based permissions complicate headless access; audit requirements limit bulk edits
+• Strong enterprise security: MFA and role-based permissions complicate headless access; audit requirements limit bulk edits

 • Portal-first delivery: Key scheduling, documentation, and census management exist in web apps or batch exports, not a unified public API